 There are some different types of gluten-free icing brands you can use which are vegan and allergen friendly.
 Brands like Betty Crocker betty frosting gluten-free, Duncan Hines and Pillsbury offer ready-made mixes that require the addition of water or eggs to be mixed into a great tasting gluten-free icing for cakes product.
 Don’t forget to check the frosting ingredients instructions notes on the packet.

 So next time you search “gluten-free icing Walmart”, perhaps you can make a simple gluten-free frosting or even a gluten-free dairy-free frosting yourself.
+Visit Cake Icing Recipes for more ideas.

 You can use this list of 5 easy frostings to decorate any cake.